electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	1947112       0x1DB5E8        Unix path: /usr/lib/libc.so.1

 Great.
-The image contains some LZMA compressed data, probably kernel and bootlader, and a squashfs filesystem.
-Conveniently binwalk will extract those files for us and sure enough we get a kernel (version 2.4.18 of course), some certificates and the contents of our root filesystem which we are now able to inspect and modify.
+The image contains some LZMA compressed data, probably kernel and bootloader, and a squashfs file system.
+Conveniently binwalk will extract those files for us and sure enough we get a kernel (version 2.4.18 of course), some certificates and the contents of our root file system which we are now able to inspect and modify.
 The expert reader may already have noticed the first mistake here.
 If nothing above looks wrong fasten your seat belt we're going deep down a rabbit hole.